VisualComputingInstitute/DROW/README.md

 ## DROW v1 Detector ROS Node

-We will add here a ROS detector node that can be used with a trained model and outputs standard `PoseArray` messages.
-Until we add it here, you can already get a sneak-peek in the [STRANDS repositories](https://github.com/strands-project/strands_perception_people/tree/indigo-devel/wheelchair_detector).
+A ROS detector node that can be used with a trained model and outputs standard `PoseArray` messages can be found in the [STRANDS repositories](https://github.com/strands-project/strands_perception_people/tree/indigo-devel/wheelchair_detector).

 # DROW Laser Dataset